jessehattabaugh/react-state-patterns/readme.md

-# Patterns for managing state in a React + Reflux app
+# Patterns for managing state in a React app

 ## Stateful React Components